rubenxyz/retired_assassin/README.md

 # 2 Percent [SCREENPLAY] :clapper: :movie_camera: :page_with_curl:

-This is the repository for the screenplay of the short film *Two Percent*.

 ### Short tagline

 The film is a short scene that explore the relationship between eritrean migrant woman and her teenage daughter when they are visited by an unexpected guest:gun::boom::skull:.